realkiwitae/opencv-game-tetris/README.md

 Tetromino: composed of four squares, at least 3 tetrominoes(e.g. I, O, T tetromino refer from: https://en.wikipedia.org/wiki/Tetromino)
 Each tetromino moves downward slowly by itself
 Filled rows will clear, adding to the score
+DONE

 # Requirements
 Input:
-Down Key: Make tetromino move downwards faster Left/Right Key: Make tetromino move left/right
+Down Key: Make tetromino move downwards faster DONE Left/Right Key: Make tetromino move left/right DONE
-Up Key: Undefined (In original design it is to rotate tetromino ninety degrees, but we don't require this feature.)
+Up Key: Undefined (In original design it is to rotate tetromino ninety degrees, but we don't require this feature.)DONE
 Others:
 You can choose the field dimension, it doesn't matters.
 The classic spec is 10 cells wide by 20 high. smaller or bigger is ok.
+DONE
 # Bonus Features (optional)
 Hold piece: Press a key to do Hold/Swap tetromino.
 Hold piece - TetrisWiki Ghost piece: Ghost piece | Tetris Wiki | Fandom